priyansh-gupta/-Automation-and-Integration-of-git-jenkins-docker-/README.md

 ##### We can create better architecture of this practical using Kubernetes.
 ##### We can use this same setup in Cloud Services also.

-#### Thank you so much Mr. Vimal Daga Sir for teaching us these kinds of Integrations.
-Also a big thank you to my friend Ashish Kumar cause he helps me to learn lots of new concepts to do this Practical.